Controlling What You Share: Assessing Language Model Adherence to Privacy Preferences: Results

-Being the largest and most capable model in our evaluation, Llama 8b still exhibits considerable leakage, despite its strong performance, with a $\text{Leak}_{\text{PRO}}$ rate of 9.5\%.
+Being the most capable model in our evaluation, Llama 8B (FT) still exhibits considerable leakage, despite its strong performance, with a $\text{Leak}_{\text{PRO}}$ rate of 6\%.
 This level is non-negligible, particularly given the sensitivity of the data involved, and highlights the need for further improvements in privacy-preserving mechanisms.

-Finally, we find that LLMs tend to protect some attributes more effectively than others.
-Table~\ref{attributes_protection_rate} highlights the attributes with the highest and lowest $\text{Leak}_{\text{PRO}}$ values for Llama (8b).
-Those with the lowest leakage -- typically classic forms of PII -- are often easily handled by general rule-based redaction methods.
-In contrast, Llama has more difficulty safeguarding attributes that come with more implicit textual signals, such as language (frequently tied to the prompt), gender (commonly inferred through pronouns), or personal habits (expressed in free-form text).
-Since certain attributes are harder to protect, this showcases the usefulness of privacy profiles (RQ (ii)): correctly paraphrasing queries with attributes hard to protect would lead to a new query substantially different to the original query, potentially leading to lower performance.